 We are exposed to market risk related to changes in interest rates.
-We had cash and cash equivalents of \$180.2 million as of September 30, 2017, consisting of cash and investments in money market funds.
+We had cash and cash equivalents of \$154.9 million as of March 31, 2018, consisting of cash and investments in money market funds.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because a significant portion of our investments are in short-term securities.
+Our available for sale securities are subject to interest rate risk and will fall in value if market interest rates increase.
 Due to the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our portfolio.

 We contract with CROs and CMOs globally.
 We may be subject to fluctuations in foreign currency rates in connection with certain of these agreements.
 Transactions denominated in currencies other than the U.S. dollar are recorded based on exchange rates at the time such transactions arise.
-As of September 30, 2017, substantially all of our total liabilities were denominated in the U.S. dollar.
+As of March 31, 2018, substantially all of our total liabilities were denominated in the U.S. dollar.

 Item 4.
-Controls and Procedures.
+Controls and Procedures